MicrosoftDocs/visualstudio-docs/docs/ide/reference/how-to-use-the-keyboard-exclusively.md

 ::: moniker-end

-[!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] provides many default shortcut key combinations to make it easy to navigate and code within the integrated development environment (IDE).
-For a full listing of shortcut keys used in Visual Studio, see [Default keyboard shortcuts](../../ide/default-keyboard-shortcuts-in-visual-studio.md).
+There are many default shortcut key combinations in Visual Studio that make it easy to navigate and code within the integrated development environment (IDE).
+For a full listing of shortcut keys in Visual Studio, see [Default keyboard shortcuts](../../ide/default-keyboard-shortcuts-in-visual-studio.md).
 For information on keyboard shortcuts available for other Microsoft products, see [https://www.microsoft.com/en-us/accessibility/](http://go.microsoft.com/fwlink/?LinkID=40400).

 > [!NOTE]
-> Depending on your active settings or the edition of Visual Studio that you are using, the dialog boxes and menu commands you see might differ from those described in Help.
+> Depending on your settings or the edition of Visual Studio you use, the dialog boxes and menu commands you see might differ from those described in Help.
 To change your settings, choose **Import and Export Settings** on the **Tools** menu.
 For more information, see [Reset settings](../environment-settings.md#reset-settings).

 ## Toolbox controls

-You can add a control on the Toolbox to a form or designer using the keyboard.
+You can add a control on the Toolbox to a form or designer by using the keyboard.

 ### To add controls from the Toolbox to a designer from the keyboard

 1. On the menu bar, choose **View** > **Toolbox**.

-2. Use the Ctrl+Up arrow or Ctrl+Down arrow keyboard shortcuts to move among the sections in the current Toolbox tab.
+2. Use the **Ctrl+Up arrow** or **Ctrl+Down arrow** keyboard shortcuts to move among the sections in the **Toolbox** tab.

-3. Use the Up arrow key or Down arrow keys to move among the controls.
+3. Use the **Up arrow** key or **Down arrow** keys to move among the controls.

-4. After the control is selected, use the **Enter** key.
+4. After you select the control, use the **Enter** key.

-   The control is added to the form or designer.
+   Visual Studio adds the control to the form or designer.

 ## Dialog box options

- You can move among the options in a dialog and change option settings using the keyboard.
+ You can move among the options in a dialog and change option settings by using the keyboard.

 ### To set dialog box options from the keyboard